Doeschate/CS6910_Assignment3/README.md

 # Files

 **predictions_attention.csv** :
-This file contains corresponding english, predicted hindi and ground truth hindi for all test data without attention
+This file contains corresponding english, predicted hindi and ground truth hindi for all test data with attention

 ## Report